MATH 435: Numerical Analysis II

-Introduction to scientific programming, numerical solution of linear system of equations, interpolation, solution of non-linear equations, numerical integration, numerical methods for differential equations.
+Introduction to scientific programming, numerical solutions nonlinear equations and problems from linear algebra, interpolation, numerical integration, and numerical methods for differential equations.

 The first part of this course typically covers:

--Programming using MATLAB, FORTRAN, C, MAPLE or other programming environments.
+1) Programming using MATLAB, MAPLE or other programming environments.

 The second part typically covers:

--Selected additional topics, such as eigenvalue computation, least squares approximation, fast Fourier transform, numerical optimization, boundary value problems, methods for partial differential equations.
+4) Selected additional topics, such as fast Fourier transform, numerical optimization, random number generators, and stochastic differential

 Detailed Description of Conduct of Course

 This course will contain an introduction to scientific computing; the particular software used will vary among instructors.
-Most instructors will use the lecture method, with a substantial amount of classes being taught in the computer lab.
+Most instructors will use the lecture method, with some classes being taught in the computer lab.

 Goals and Objectives of the Course